Malaysia–United States relations: Economic relations

 Malaysia and the US launched negotiations for a bilateral free trade agreement in June 2005 but did not conclude an agreement after eight rounds of talks.
 Malaysian investment in the US is small but growing, particularly in leisure, gaming and biotechnology.
 Significant Malaysian companies operating in the US include Genting's Resort World Casino and MOL Global, a New York Stock Exchange listed company.
 In 2010, Malaysia joined the US, Australia, Brunei, Canada, Chile, Mexico, New Zealand, Peru, Singapore and Vietnam in negotiating the Trans-Pacific Partnership (TPP) (Japan subsequently joined the negotiations in 2013).
 This agreement seeks to expand market access, strengthen intellectual property protections, and support high labour and environmental standards while fostering greater economic integration among participants.
 The US however has since left the TPP in 2017.

+In early April 2025, the second Trump Administration imposed a 24% reciprocal tariff on Malaysian exports to the United States as part of Donald Trump's global Liberation Day tariffs.
+In response, Malaysian Finance Minister Amir Hamzah Azizan said that the Malaysian government would seek to resolve differences with the United States through dialogue.
+Malaysian Prime Minister Anwar Ibrahim said that Malaysia would not face a recession and that ASEAN would coordinate a unified response.
+In July 2025, the Trump administration announced plans to restrict AI chip shipments to Malaysia due to Chinese smuggling concerns.
+As a result of the draft US rule to ban AI chip shipments, technology stocks and construction of data centers fell in Malaysia.

+In late July 2025, the Trump Administration lowered Malaysia's tariff rate from 24% to 19%, which came into effect on 5 August 2025.
+On 26 October 2025, the Malaysian and US governments signed a trade agreement that exempted 1,711 Malaysian products from the US tariffs regime while still maintaining the 19% tariff rate on Malaysian exports to the US.
+On 27 October, the two governments signed a memorandum of understanding to facilitate the development of critical minerals and rare earth minerals in partnership with US companies.

 Education relations

 The Fulbright English Teaching Assistant program helping improve the English language skills of thousands of Malaysian secondary school students and there is around 6,000 alumni of United States Department of State-sponsored exchange programs in Malaysia.
 In 2014, President Obama announced additional exchange programs, grant opportunities and fellowships for youth ages 18–35 under the Young Southeast Asian Young Leaders Initiative (YSEALI).
 Since 2001, the Ambassadors Fund for Cultural Preservation (AFCP) has supported 10 projects to support the preservation of cultural heritage in Malaysia.